Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: The disaggregated integer L-shaped method

 \subsection{Integer L-shaped method}

-A textbook integer L-shaped method for the VRPSD (as described in \citet{laporte1998solving}) can be implemented from the edge-flow formulation \eqref{objective}--\eqref{z_val} by replacing the recourse function $\mathcal{Q}(x)$ by a single auxiliary variable $\Theta \geq 0$.
-The problem can then be solved through B\&C by enforcing the rounded capacity inequalities \eqref{cap_cut} as lazy constraints, and, at each integer node with solution $(x^{\nu}, \Theta^{\nu})$ such that $\Theta^{\nu} < \mathcal{Q}(x^{\nu})$, separating the classical optimality cut:
+A textbook integer L-shaped method for the VRPSD (as described in \cite{laporte1998solving}) can be implemented from the edge-flow formulation \eqref{objective}--\eqref{z_val} by replacing the recourse function $\mathcal{Q}(x)$ by a single auxiliary variable $\Theta \geq 0$.
+The problem can then be solved through B\&C by separating, at each node of the B\&B tree, the rounded capacity inequalities \eqref{cap_cut} that are violated at the current solution, and adding, at each integer node with solution $(x^{\nu}, \Theta^{\nu})$ such that $\Theta^{\nu} < \mathcal{Q}(x^{\nu})$, the classical optimality cut:

 where $L \geq 0$ is a global lower bound on the expected recourse.
 Inequality \eqref{classic_opt_cut} reduces to $\Theta \geq \mathcal{Q}(x^{\nu})$ if $x=x^{\nu}$, and imposes a lower bound of at most $L$ on $\Theta$ for any integer solution $x \neq x^{\nu}$.
 It is thus a valid lower bound on the recourse function $\mathcal{Q}$ for any feasible first-stage solution, and is tight at $x=x^{\nu}$.
 Since the feasible domain of the VRPSD has finite cardinality, these properties suffice to guarantee the finite convergence of the integer L-shaped method to an optimal solution.
 In practice, this cut has several drawbacks.
-First, it is only valid for a fixed number of vehicles ($|M|=1$), as discussed in \citet{hoogendoorn2025evaluation}.
+First, it is only valid for a fixed number of vehicles ($|M|=1$), as discussed in \cite{hoogendoorn2025evaluation}.
 Furthermore, it is active for a single integer solution, which makes it inefficient at improving the LP relaxation of the master problem.
-To accelerate convergence, practical implementations such as those of \citet{laporte2002integer}, \citet{jabali2014partial}, \citet{louveaux2018exact}, and \citet{salavati2019exact} also generate LBFs.
-We refer the reader to the recent works of \citet{hoogendoorn2023improved, hoogendoorn2025evaluation} for a complete review and corrected versions of the LBFs implemented in the integer L-shaped algorithms from the literature.
+To accelerate convergence, practical implementations such as those of \cite{laporte2002integer}, \cite{jabali2014partial}, \cite{louveaux2018exact}, and \cite{salavati2019exact} also generate LBFs.
+We refer the reader to the recent works of \cite{hoogendoorn2023improved, hoogendoorn2025evaluation} for a complete review and corrected versions of the LBFs implemented in the integer L-shaped algorithms from the literature.